-- Field experiences must be a minimum of four full weeks, or 28 days, at 40 hours per week.
+- Field experiences must be a minimum of four consecutive full weeks, or 28 days, at 40 hours per week.

 - Field experiences must be completed at a single institution or on one project.
-Candidates may complete requirements over a longer period of time (i.e. a weekly internship at a health department lasting six months) but may not combine several experiences to fulfill the requirement.
+Candidates may complete requirements over a longer period (i.e. a weekly internship at a health department lasting six months) but may not combine several experiences to fulfill the requirement.

-- US based field experiences may either be with an institution working with populations or issues outside of the US or be focused on domestic health equity issues.
+- US based field experiences may either be done with an institution working with populations or issues outside of the US or be focused on domestic health equity issues.